Physician assistant misconceptions

-There are plenty of misconceptions about the physician assistant field.
-If you’ve never met a physician assistant or been treated by one, you’re left to guess what PAs do, and sometimes these guesses — though understandable — are just plain wrong.
-What follows is a list of the 11 most common misconceptions about physician assistants.
-It should help you if you are doing initial research on the field or if you know about it already.
+The newness of their field naturally leads to a number of misconceptions about physician assistants.
+If you’ve never met a PA or been treated by one, you’re left to guess what it is that PA’s do, and sometimes these guesses (though understandable), are just plain wrong.
+Hoping to dispel some of these, I’ve made up a list of the more commonly held misconceptions about physician assistants.
+Hopefully it will be helpful both for those who are starting to research the field and for those who already know a few things about it.
 If you have others, please let me know.

 1. “Physician Assistants are assistants to doctors.”
 With the poorly chosen name that our field has lived with for nearly 50 years, this one is easy to understand.
-It turns out that PAs are only truly assistants to doctors in the area of surgery.
-PAs are the lead assistants in surgery, even before other surgeons.
-Surgical PAs do plenty of work on their own though.
-They round on patients before and after surgery, do bedside like chest tubes and central lines, and see patients in the office.
-The majority of non-surgical PAs work nearly independently, and consult with their supervising doctor when they feel they need to.
+It turns out though, that PA’s are only truly assistants to doctors in the area of surgery, by being the lead assistants in surgery, even before other surgeons.
+It’s important to note, however, that surgical PA’s do plenty of work on their own, including rounding on patients before and after surgery, doing bedside surgical procedures in the hospital such as inserting chest tubes and central lines, and seeing patients in the office.
+As for non-surgical PA’s, the vast majority work nearly independently, and consult with their supervising doctor when they feel they need to.

 2. “Physician Assistants don’t prescribe.”
 False.
-State regulations vary, but for the most part, PAs prescribe medications as any doctor does.
-In some states the term is “furnish,” or “dispense,” but these are minor distinctions.
-You should know, however that when a PA writes a prescription, he/she does so as an agent of the supervising physician.
-In most states the physician’s name must appear on the prescription form too.
-Still, the PA makes the decision to prescribe, including what to prescribe, how much, etc.
+State regulations vary, but for the most part, PA’s prescribe medications as any doctor does.
+In some states the term is “furnish,” or “dispense” (when medications are given directly to the patient by the provider, as with samples), but these are minor distinctions.
+You should know, however that when a PA writes a prescription, he/she does so as an agent of the supervising physician, and in most states the physician’s name must appear on the prescription form too.

 3. “Physician Assistants don’t prescribe narcotics.”
-Taking #2 a step further, PAs can prescribe oxycodone, morphine, and Fentanyl and others just like physicians.
+Taking #2 a step further, PA’s can prescribe controlled (scheduled) medications, such as opiates like Percocet, morphine, and Fentanyl.
 In most states the PA must obtain a separate DEA registration to do so.
-Some choose to practice without it, which means that they can’t prescribe these types of drugs.
-But the majority of PAs choose to maintain their own DEA registration number.
+Some choose to practice without it, which means that they can’t prescribe these types of drugs, but the vast majority of PA’s, for the sake of convenience, do choose to get their own DEA registration number.

 6. “Physician assistants don’t order or interpret labs or imaging studies.”
-Actually, PAs order and interpret labs and imaging studies (x-ray/CT/MRI etc.) just as any physician does.
+In truth, PA’s order and interpret labs and imaging studies (x-ray/CT/MRI etc.) just as any physician does.

 7. Physician assistants provide inferior care compared to physicians.
-This is hard to measure experimentally, but the research shows that PAs aren’t sued for malpractice any more often than physicians, and the judgments from lawsuits against PAs aren’t any larger than those against physicians.
-In terms of patient outcomes, the research shows us consistently that PAs, NPs, and MDs are all about equal.
+This is very hard to measure experimentally, but the research does show that PAs aren’t sued for malpractice any more often than physicians, and the judgments from lawsuits against PAs aren’t any larger than those against physicians.
+In terms of patient outcomes, the research shows us consistently that PA’s, NP’s, and MD’s are all about equal.

 8. Physician assistant isn’t a satisfying job.
-Actually, the vast majority of PAs say that they are very satisfied with their work, such as their pay, feeling that they matter, and liking what they do.
+Actually, the vast majority of PA’s say that they are very satisfied in most areas of their work, such as their pay, feeling that they matter, and liking what they do.
 The one area where they consistently show somewhat lower satisfaction is their workload, much like physicians.
-The satisfaction scores are higher for PAs in the area of workload than for doctors, however.
+The satisfaction scores are higher for PA’s in the area of workload than for doctors, however.

 9. Physician‘s Assistant.
 It’s physician assistant - no apostrophe-s!

 10. Physician Assistants don’t get sued for malpractice.
 In any malpractice lawsuit, the plaintiff usually sues everyone who was involved with the patient’s allegedly improper care.
 This is no less true for physician assistants.
-Rarely, physicians can prove that they gave good supervision, despite the PAs negligence, and therefore escape the malpractice judgment.
-But most often, if a PA is named in a lawsuit, the PA and the supervising MD usually either win or lose together.
+On rare occasions, physicians can prove that they provided adequate supervision, despite the PA’s negligence, and therefore escape the malpractice judgment.
+But most often, is a PA is named in a lawsuit, the PA and the MD either win or lose the lawsuit together.

 11. Physician assistants all wish they could be doctors.
 Sorry, but it just aint so.
 Of course, there are some who would prefer to become physicians.
-But the vast majority chose to be PAs because that’s what they wanted to be.
-They might have wanted more life balance, more time with patients, or less school debt.
-Or a hundred other reasons.
+But the vast majority chose to be PA’s because that’s what they preferred - because it can offer more life balance, provide more time with patients, is in keeping with debt-free living, or a hundred other reasons.
 Don’t believe me?
-Go talk to a few PAs, and you will.
+Go talk to a few PA’s, and you will.

 Regarding #4 above, I’m confused.
 Don’t individual states issue “licenses”?
 Because a PA does not HAVE TO do the PANRE every 6 years and stay “certified”, but then, from what I understand, they are not able to switch between states, and they are a PA, not a PA-C. Anymore insight into this?